pablisch/express-api-postgres-db-setup/README.md

   });
 ```

-## PUT /todos/:id 2 - Error handling in the updateTodo controller function and unit testing errors
+## PATCH /todos/:id 2 - Error handling in the updateTodo controller function and unit testing errors

 ### Validate the id, task and completed parameters